 As game time passes, you may feel the need to beef up your character.
-It also makes perfect sense in-game-a soldier would spend time working out to up his Muscle, a monk spends his life attempting to refine his Self-Control.
-As characters progress through the storyline, they gain experience, which is represented in the game as Expoints.
+It also makes perfect sense in-game-a soldier would spend time working out to bolster his Muscle, a monk spends his life attempting to refine his Self-Control.